robinfriedli/aiode/README.md

 Navigate to the project root directory and install botify by running `./gradlew build`.
 Then you can launch botify using the main class `net.robinfriedli.botify.boot.SpringBootstrap`.
 You can either run the bash script `bash/launch.sh` or run `./gradlew bootRun` directly.
 Note that those commands are written for Unix-like operating systems such as macOS and Linux.
-For windows you need to make adjustments to the `bash/launch.sh` file.
+For windows you need to make adjustments to the `bash/launch.sh` and `bash/update.sh` files.